chachasikes/Drupal-7-Demo/README.txt

 This is a demonstration site for playing with Drupal 7.
 Specifically, playing with and demonstrating cool features in Drupal that might be helpful for cities.

 1/21/2011 - This is a very basic Drupal site with the full codebase, some contributed modules, and some custom modules.
-The idea is that this exact file structure will be pushed to a server...
+The idea is that this exact file structure will be pushed to a server.
+In a typical production environment, you would can actually use scripts to generate your Drupal site.
+Also, you typically would only store your sites or custom modules in their own repositories.

 Everything we need minus:
 * the settings.php file (sites/default/settings.php) (which is where passwords are stored.)